estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 GRANT SELECT ON *.* TO 'flow_capture';
 GRANT INSERT, UPDATE, DELETE ON flow.watermarks TO 'flow_capture';
 ```
+5. In the Cloud Console, note the instance's host under Public IP Address.
+Its port will always be `3306`.
+Together, you'll use the host:port as the `address` property when you configure the connector.

 ### Azure Database for MySQL

 You can use this connector for MySQL instances on Azure Database for MySQL using the following setup instructions.